noborus/ov/README.md

 *Added in v0.39.0 (upcoming release)*

-The `--header-column` (`-Y`) option fixedly displays the specified number of columns when `column-mode` is enabled.
+The `--header-column` (`-Y`) (default key is `Y`) option fixedly displays the specified number of columns when `column-mode` is enabled.

 ```console
 ov --column-mode --column-delimiter="," --header-column=2 test.csv
 ```

-When in column-mode, pressing F will switch to fixed display for the selected columns up to that point.
+When in column-mode, pressing `F` will switch to fixed display for the selected columns up to that point.

 [Related styling](#style-customization): `StyleVerticalHeader` and `StyleVerticalHeaderBorder`.